 Red Cross for available classes.

-Flying kites can cause contact with an overhead power line and provide a path to the ground.
-You may be part of that path.
-If your kite becomes tangled in a line, don't attempt to retrieve it.
-Call Power Trouble for assistance.
+- If your kite or balloon becomes tangled in a line, don't attempt to retrieve it.
+Call Power Trouble at 780-412-4500 for assistance.